-The financial statements, which are prepared by North Norfolk District Council, comprise:
+The financial statements comprise:

-- the Balance Sheet as at 31 March 2014; - the Comprehensive Income and Expenditure Statement for the year then ended; - the Movement in Reserves Statement for the year then ended; - the Statement of Cash Flows for the year then ended; - the Collection Fund for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the Balance Sheet as at 31 March 2015; - the Comprehensive Income and Expenditure Statement for the year then ended; - the Movement in Reserves Statement for the year then ended; - the Cash Flow Statement for the year then ended; - the Collection Fund for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in their preparation is the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 supported by the CIPFA Service Reporting Code of Practice 2013/14.
-In applying the financial reporting framework, the Responsible Financial Officer has made a number of subjective judgements, for example in respect of significant accounting estimates.
+The financial reporting framework that has been applied in the preparation of the financial statements is the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 supported by the CIPFA Service Reporting Code of Practice for Local Authorities 2014/15.

+In applying the financial reporting framework, the Chief Finance Officer has made a number of subjective judgements, for example in respect of significant accounting estimates.
 In making such estimates, they have made assumptions and considered future events.